Thumbnail photo for the tallest tropical tree in the world

 The Tallest Tropical Tree in the World (Updated)

-Higher than the Statue of Liberty of US, the tallest tropical tree in the world is a 100.8-Metre-tall (330.7 feet) Yellow Meranti tree (species: Shorea faguetiana) in Danum Valley of Sabah, the Malaysian Borneo.
-It’s the second tallest tree in the world, just behind Hyperion, the 115.92-Metre-tall (380.3 Feet) Coast redwood in California’s Redwood National Park.
+Higher than the Statue of Liberty of the US, the tallest tropical tree in the world is a 100.8-Metre-tall (330.7 feet) Yellow Meranti tree (species: Richetia faguetiana) in Danum Valley of Sabah, the Malaysian Borneo.
+It’s only 15 meters shorter than the world’s tallest tree, Hyperion, the 115.92-meter-tall (380.3-foot) coast redwood in California’s Redwood National Park.

-Climbing Menara, the tallest tropical tree in the world
+Climbing the Menara, the tallest tropical tree in the world

-Climbing Menara, the tallest tropical tree in the world.
+Climbing the Menara, the tallest tropical tree in the world.
 Photo by Unding Jami

-As the first and only recorded tropical tree exceeds 100 Metres, this tallest tropical tree is named as “Menara”, which means Tower in Malay language.
+As the first and only recorded tropical tree that exceeds 100 Metres, this tallest tropical tree is named “Menara”, which means Tower in the Malay language.
 Menara is also the tallest flowering plant on earth.
-In 2014, it’s spotted on a 33 degree angled slope by laser scanner of an airplane that surveyed the rainforest of Rhino Ridge near Danum Valley Field Centre (DVFC).
+In 2014, it was spotted on a 33-degree angled slope by a laser scanner of an airplane that surveyed the rainforest of Rhino Ridge near Danum Valley Field Centre (DVFC).

 Aerial shot of Menara from a drone